Why Trust OMD?

 • Statement of goals

-• 2–3 recommendation letters (one from a supervisor/principal is encouraged)
+• 2–3 recommendation letters (one from a supervisor or principal encouraged)

 University of Cincinnati — Online Master’s of Educational Leadership